WHAT IS EMOTIONAL INTELLIGENCE?

 WHY IS EI IMPORTANT?

 EI is a leading predictor of human performance and development potential, it is scientifically proven to be a key indicator in these areas.
 Emotional intelligence is not a static factor – to the contrary, our EI changes over time and can be developed in targeted areas.

 EI AS A SCIENTIFIC APPROACH TO TALENT DEVELOPMENT

 For over 20 years, consultants and organizations have trusted the science that underpins the EQ-i 2.0® (and its predecessor the EQ-i 1.0®) to help improve human performance.

-The EQ-i 2.0® is a Level B psychometric assessment which measures emotional intelligence and how it can impact people at home and in their workplace.
+The EQ-i 2.0® is a Level B psychometric instrument which measures emotional intelligence and how it can impact people at home and in their workplace.